jreiher2003/Composite/README.md

 # Composite
 ### This site emphasizes CRUD functionality, AJAX requests, and using API's
 I initially hosted this site on heroku and I still maintain a heroku-production branch.
-After learning how to configure a linux web server from scratch I went back and installed this site on a AWS linux box.
+After learning how to configure a linux web server from scratch I went back and installed this site on an AWS linux box.
 ___
 [![Build Status](https://travis-ci.org/jreiher2003/Composite.svg?branch=master)](https://travis-ci.org/jreiher2003/Composite)
 _______